How Timber Is Measured: A Practical Guide for Buyers and Builders

 Good Practice Recommendation

 Always order 5–10% extra timber to allow for cutting waste, defects, and on-site adjustments.
 For complex projects with many angled cuts, increase this to 15-20%.
+If you're using a species known for movement, or if the timber will be stored outdoors before use, leaning toward the higher end is a safer bet.
+Understanding timber shrinkage can help you anticipate some of this loss.

 How Timber Is Sold in Practice